krzysztofslusarski/krzysztofslusarski.github.io/_posts/2021-08-22-cont-longtts.md

 ## Can code in native stop thread from reaching the _safepoint_?

-You can find multiple publications on the internet that executing native code is done at _safepoint_ so it cannot stop the thread from reaching it.
+You can find multiple publications on the internet saying that executing native code is done at _safepoint_ so it cannot stop the thread from reaching it.
 So why does that particular one do?
 Well, let's try to understand it with an example:

 ## Bug reproduction: